 As I studied habits, I slowly began to recognize the tremendous importance of the time of beginning.

-In my personal life and also in my work, I’ve found this to be true.
+In my personal life and also in my work, I've found this to be true.
 Too much thinking-about-doing/starting, is a sure-fire way to put the breaks on.
-You just need to start, even if it’s messy, inelegant, or poorly done.
-How else do you get better, if not by practise, practise, practise!
-(That’s the teacher in me speaking!)
+You just need to start, even if it's messy, inelegant or poorly done.
+How else do you get better, if not by practice, practice, practice!
+(That's the teacher in me speaking!)